Rayan (footballer, born 2006)

-Rayan Vitor Simplício Rocha (born 3 August 2006), known simply as Rayan, is a Brazilian footballer who plays as a forward for Vasco da Gama.
+Rayan Vitor Simplício Rocha (born 3 August 2006), known simply as Rayan (/pt-BR/), is a Brazilian professional footballer who plays as a right winger or forward for club Bournemouth and the Brazil national team.

 Club career

+Vasco da Gama

 Born in Rio de Janeiro, Rayan joined Vasco da Gama at the age of six.
 He established a name for himself as a prolific goal-scorer, scoring 280 goals by the age of eleven.
 He continued this form into Vasco's under-17 team, scoring 29 goals in 34 games in 2022, catching the eye of Spanish side Barcelona.

-Rayan completed his second season as a professional at Vasco.
-In total, he played 41 matches, 16 of them as a starter, and scored three goals.
+In 2023, Rayan made his professional debut at age 16, becoming the youngest player to play for Vasco da Gama's professional team in the 21st century.
+He came on as a substitute in the second half of the 1–1 draw against Audax in the Campeonato Carioca.
+In the Campeonato Brasileiro Série A, he scored his first goal for the professional team in a 2–1 defeat against Internacional at Estádio Beira-Rio.
+In 2025, Rayan gained more playing time in the starting lineup with the arrival of coach Fernando Diniz.
+He helped Vasco reach the final of the Copa do Brasil, scoring one goal and initiating the play that led to the other goal in the semi-finals against rivals Fluminense.
+Rayan finished the season receiving the Best Newcomer Award for the 2025 Campeonato Brasileiro Série A, and was named to the Team of the Year in the 2025 Copa do Brasil.

+On 12 December 2025, Rayan signed a new contract with Vasco da Gama until December 2028.